-Authorization Fee - This fee takes place each time an authorization request occurs between the merchant and the authorizing network.
-Fees include sales, post-authorization, and refunds.
+Authorization Fee - This fee occurs each time an authorization request occurs between the merchant and the authorizing network.
+Fees include sales, post-authorization and refunds.

 Flat Rate - Flat rate pricing is simple and easy to understand but may not be the best solution for most businesses.
 A flat rate is a simple, non-negotiable fee charged either per transaction or per dollar amount.
 With a flat rate, you will end up paying more per transaction than tiered pricing but can sometimes avoid incurring extra fees.
 This option works best for merchants that process a very low monthly volume.
 As your business grows, it’s in your best interest to look at your rates and conduct a full analysis to see how you can cut costs and reduce rates to fit your needs.

 Level 1 Data - Level 1 requires the most basic data to be collected and has the highest rate.
-Level 1 collects the total sale price, credit card number, credit card expiration date.
-This is for B2C not B2B transactions.
+Level 1 collects the total sale price, credit card number and credit card expiration date.
+This is for B2C, not B2B transactions.

-Level 2 Data - Level 2 supplies Level 1 data plus the tax amount, shipping amount, and PO number/customer code.
+Level 2 Data - Level 2 supplies Level 1 data plus the tax amount, shipping amoun, and PO number/customer code.
 This is for B2B transactions only.

 Level 3 Data - Level 3 includes Level 1 and Level 2 data plus 15 other data points.
 Merchants get the best rates with Level 3 for business to business (B2B) and business to government (B2G) transactions.
 Standard B2C cards do not qualify for Level 3 discounted rates.

-Merchant Statement - It is important for your business that you get comfortable with reading your merchant statements.
-Before you can effectively negotiate or shop around, you must first review some basics on how to interpret your statement, so you can understand the different fees and costs.
-Luckily, REPAY offer free merchant statement audits and analysis where you can walk through your statement line by line and get answers to any questions you may have come up.
+Merchant Statement - It is important for your business to be comfortable reading your merchant statements.
+Before you can effectively negotiate or shop around, you must first review some basics on how to interpret your statement so you can understand the different fees and costs.
+Luckily, REPAY offers free merchant statement audits and analysis where you can walk through your statement line by line and get answers to any questions you may have come up.

-Processor costs - These are often non-negotiable by the merchant.
-May or may not include markup by the payments company to cover costs generated by the merchant, including: support, technology fees, PCI compliance fees, and more.
+Processor Costs - These are often non-negotiable by the merchant.
+They may or may not include markup by the payments company to cover costs generated by the merchant, including: support, technology fees, PCI compliance fees, and more.

 Rewards - Businesses pay increased fees for rewards programs like cash-back, airline miles, hotel points and more.
 If you have a rewards card, you should assess the cost/benefit results.

-Tiered Pricing - Tiered pricing, also known as "bundled pricing", includes 3 rates; qualified, mid-qualified, and non-qualified.
+Tiered Pricing - Tiered pricing, also known as "bundled pricing", includes three rates; qualified, mid-qualified and non-qualified.
 Qualified are the lowest rates for swiped transactions with consumer cards only.
 Mid-qualified includes manual key entered, card not present, telephone orders or swiped rewards cards.
-This pricing model is often compared to flat rate pricing as the better of the two but it depends on the specifics of your business and processing needs.
+This pricing model is often compared to flat rate pricing as the better of the two, but it depends on the specifics of your business and processing needs.
 Tiered pricing can be expensive if the contract is full of hidden fees and surcharges.
 These fees are set by the processing company and can vary by provider.

 Authorization - Once a credit card is processed, an encrypted transaction is called out to the cardholder's issuing bank.
 In a matter of seconds, the sale will either be approved or declined.
 If there is a problem with the card, you will receive a call center response to call the customer's card issuer.
 Once it is approved, a request is sent by the card issuer to the merchant's bank to pay the merchant.
 If the sale is declined, it is usually due to a low balance for debit cards or the credit limit has been reached for credit cards.

-Batch Processing - Batch processing refers to the merchant processing many transactions at the same time.
-This technique is used to save money and labor over time by automating and processing multiple transactions as a single group.
+Batch Processing - Batch processing refers to the merchant processing several transactions at the same time.
+This technique is used to save cost and labor over time by automating and processing multiple transactions as a single group.

-eCommerce Sales - eCommerce is the merchant's internet storefront that collects sales orders and authorizes the credit card transactions in real-time. eCommerce orders allow merchants to streamline B2C or B2B orders with an integrated sales order and credit card processing solution.
+eCommerce Sales - eCommerce is the merchant's internet storefront that collects sales orders and authorizes credit card transactions in real time. eCommerce orders allow merchants to streamline B2C or B2B orders with an integrated sales order and credit card processing solution.

-Merchant Account - A type of bank account that enables businesses to accept payments in multiple ways, typically debit or credit cards.
-A merchant account is established through an agreement between the acquiring bank and the acceptor (merchant) for the settlement of payment card transactions
+Merchant Account - A type of bank account that enables businesses to accept payments in multiple ways, typically using debit or credit cards.
+A merchant account is established through an agreement between the acquiring bank and the acceptor (merchant) for the settlement of payment card transactions.

 Recurring Billing - Recurring billing automates the invoicing for products or services in the ERP or accounting system for subscription or club membership customers.
 This could be set for weekly, monthly or annual renewals.
 Be careful because not all payment processing providers offer automated recurring billing.

-Underwriting - the system that a processor and acquiring bank has in place to evaluate risk when deciding whether or not to grant a merchant account to any business.
+Underwriting - The system that a processor and acquiring bank have in place to evaluate risk when deciding whether or not to grant a merchant account to any business.
 Underwriting involves the bank acquiring risk on behalf of the merchant, providing a guarantee for payments to card issuers.

 Wireless Payment Terminal - Any payment terminal used to collect credit cards through the internet that is connected wirelessly.